JamieWCGraham/DBT_integrated_feature_store/README.md

 # integrated_feature_store
-DBT modelling for integrated feature store.
+DBT modelling for integrated feature store for pet owner clients and veternarian clinics.

 ## Overview
 _Summarize the goal of your work and what motivated it._